 - Affordable price

-It is the best PCI Wi-Fi adapter for gaming that offers decent speeds and backward compatibility with older network standards, which can be useful if you don’t plan on replacing your entire home network.
+It is the best wireless adapter for PC that offers decent speeds and backward compatibility with older Wi-Fi network standards, which can be useful if you don’t plan on replacing your entire home network.

 Overall, Rosewill RNX AC1900 is a superb choice for users who need the highest quality network adapter but don’t want to pay too much for the brand.
 Keep in mind that even though you might be getting the best PC Wi-Fi adapter for gaming, you might not receive the software support you need in the future.